 |Bonds are backed by the U.S. government.||Savers can earn more on a savings account than from a Series EE bond (unless they are able to take advantage of the bond’s special 20-year privilege).|

 Pros and cons of savings accounts

-Savings bonds are among the safest investments, as safe as any government-backed type of investment such as high-yield savings accounts, CDs or other insured bank products.
-Savers should carefully check the interest rate offered by their bonds, since rates on different series can vary markedly.
+Savings bonds are among the safest investment types, as safe as any government-backed type of investment such as high-yield savings accounts.
+Some factors to consider before investing in a savings bond include the bonds’ one year minimum for holding the funds and the interest rate offered — rates on different series can vary markedly.